Dev-Opeyemi/Dev-opeyemi/README.md

 &nbsp;

-I'm Opeyemi — a full-stack developer who builds tools that solve real problems for real people.
+I'm Opeyemi — a Software Developrt who builds tools that solve real problems for real people.

 Not demos.
 Not tutorials.
 Software in production, used daily.